Leuven | More than two weeks ago

-Imec achieved outstanding results on radar and communication solutions.
-Recently we presented and demonstrating in operation a compact highly-sensitive 140 GHz FMCW radar-on-chip prototype.
-However, we would like to push the bar even further and integrate sensing capabilities of the device with communications.
+IMEC achieved outstanding results on radar and communication solutions.
+Recently we presented and demonstrated a compact highly-sensitive 140 GHz FMCW radar-on-chip prototype.
+However, we would like to push the bar even further and integrate communications capabilities in this sensing device reusing the radar hardware.
 This convergence is expected to be a key evolution of 6G networks that will be deployed by the end of the decade.
-This will call for efficient solutions and hardware reuse for cost, size and weight optimization.
-Joint radar and communications will enable synergies and many new applications on the edge of state of the art and beyond.
+This will enable cost, size and weight optimization.
+Joint radar and communications will also enable synergies and many new – yet unknown today – applications.

 The successful candidate will have the following skills:

 knowledge of wireless communications or radars (ideally both)

 knowledge of data processing tools and programming languages, like Matlab or Python